pedrohcgs/pstest/README.md

 * `sin` - the sine weight function w(q,u)=sin(qu).
 * `sincos` - the sine and cosine weight function w(q,u)=sin(qu)+cos(qu).

 For further details, please see the paper.
-In case you have doubts, don't hesitate to contact us.

 ## Installing pstest
 This github website hosts the source code.
 To install the `pstest` package, you simply need to run the following two lines of code in R: